martin-henz/martin-henz/_posts/2022-02-24-functional_audio_processing.md

 where a given wave waxes and wanes according to a specified pattern.
-The simple `AD` envelope (A for "attack", D for "decay") below returns a wave transformation that linearly increases the amplitude of a given wave until a time
+The simple `AD` envelope (A for "attack", D for "decay") below returns a wave transformer that linearly increases the amplitude of a given wave until a time
 `t1`, then linearly decreases the amplitude until it reaches 0 at a time `t2`.